 You should also expect the lender to start pestering you with phone calls or even worse, turning it over to a collection agency to turn it up a notch in hopes that they’ll collect what you owe.
 And if their attempts are unsuccessful, the lender will write off the loan and report it to the credit bureaus as a collection account.

 But what if you’ve already rolled the loan over several times and are out of refinancing options with the lender?
-Unfortunately, if you can’t work out an agreement that works for both parties, the account may be turned over to collections and reported to the credit bureaus.
+Unfortunately, if you can’t work out an agreement that works for both parties, the account will be turned over to a collection agency and reported to the credit bureaus.
 This can have serious implications for your credit rating and make it even harder to qualify for loan products in the future.